agility/agility-content-management-js-sdk/README.md

 - Programmatically be able to manage content via JavaScript API client

 ## Getting Started
-In order to use Agilitiy Management JS SDK you'll need to first clone the github repo.
+In order to use Agilitiy Content Management JS SDK you'll need to first clone the github repo.

 ### Dependencies
 - Have node.js installed https://nodejs.org/en/download/